compagnie-hyperactive/docker-boilerplate-symfony/README.md

 ### `encore-watch`
 Make an Encore assets generation (watch mode)
 ### `install-symfony`
-Install Symfony as described above
+Install Symfony as described above.
+Will also install the Maker and Migrations bundle.
 ### `install-app`
 Execute all steps to install your app on top of Symfony installation.
 This commands executes :
 1. `build` command